Verity Burgmann

-Verity Nancy Burgmann (born 17 September 1952) is Adjunct Professor of Politics in the School of Social Sciences at Monash University and Honorary Professorial Fellow in the eScholarship Research Centre at the University of Melbourne, where she is Director of the Reason in Revolt website.
-In 2013 she was Ludwig Hirschfeld Mack Visiting Professor of Australian Studies in the Institut für Englische Philologie at the Freie Universität Berlin.
+Verity Nancy Burgmann (born 17 September 1952) is an Australian academic and activist.
+She is an Adjunct Professor of Politics in the School of Social Sciences at Monash University and Honorary Professorial Fellow in the eScholarship Research Centre at the University of Melbourne, where she is Director of the Reason in Revolt website.
+In 2013, she was Ludwig Hirschfeld Mack Visiting Professor of Australian Studies in the Institut für Englische Philologie at the Freie Universität Berlin.

 Early life and education

 Burgmann was born in Sydney, Australia, the daughter of Victor Burgmann and Lorna Bradbury.
 In 1971 she left home to attend the London School of Economics, where she completed a BSc (Econ) with a major in politics.
 In 1980 she completed her PhD, Revolutionaries and Racists: Australian Socialism and the Problem of Racism, at the Australian National University.